TayChris92/Command-Line-Arg-Parsing-Example/README.md

 # UniManagement

 Application to parse command line arguments and create objects as well as define relationships between them.
+I made this project as I challenge to myself to see if I could properly write my own functional commandline parser without relying on any external libraries/dependencies.
+I can say I definitely enjoyed this one but I could definitely make it better and will be updating it sometime in the near future.

 Command Instructions:
 Add classes by using the following command and syntax: